MilestoneSystemsInc/PowerShellSamples/Getting-Started/01-Common-Errors.md

 ### Solution

 The fix is to [change your execution policy](https:/go.microsoft.com/fwlink/?LinkID=135170).
-I recommend reading more about execution policies from Microsoft as we can''t possibly cover the subject here.
+I recommend reading more about execution policies from Microsoft as we can't possibly cover the subject here.
 Our preference for execution policy is to change it to "RemoteSigned".
 This means you will be able to run any local PowerShell script, but any script downloaded from an untrusted Internet source will be required to be signed by a code signing certificate you already trust.
 You can make an untrusted "remote" script "local" and trusted by right-clicking on the file and checking the "unblock" checkbox at the bottom of the General tab.
 If you don't see that checkbox, then the file is not "blocked" and Windows should let you execute the file so long as your execution policy is at least "RemoteSigned".

 Run the `Set-ExecutionPolicy` command as Administrator to modify the policy at the machine level.
-You can also specify a scope of "CurrentUser" or "Process" so if you have time, I do recommend reading Microsoft''s KB on execution policies to get a full understanding of the options and their implications.
+You can also specify a scope of "CurrentUser" or "Process" so if you have time, I do recommend reading Microsoft's KB on execution policies to get a full understanding of the options and their implications.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned